 Wheesht Masks Balancing Day Cream and Cleansing Balm

 I was kindly gifted the Balancing Day Cream and Cleansing Balm from Wheesht Masks.
 Wheesht Masks is a natural, vegan, and cruelty-free skincare brand, and most of their products are supplied in glass jars with aluminum lids for re-use or recycling.
 The Balancing Day Cream I have already mentioned in My 10 Step Korean Skin Care Routine for Oily Skin post, and I use it in the evenings.
 The cream contains rosehip oil and olive squalane to improve the skin’s appearance and hydrate the skin.
 The cream is on the thicker side, and it can be used in the morning and evening, which is why I use it in the evenings.
 I definitely do recommend the Balancing Day Cream especially if you have oily skin.
 The Cleansing Balm, which also comes in a fragrance-free version, contains various oils including sunflower, jojoba, castor, sea buckthorn, palmarosa, and lemon as well as mango butter and olive wax to the cleanse the skin of excess oil and dirt, moisturize, and fight signs of aging without clogging pores.
 On the days I wear makeup, I will use the Cleansing Balm after removing my makeup because it makes my face feel clean and moisturized.
 The Cleansing Balm is also great for oily and combination skin because it helps control oiliness and fights inflammation.
-Along with the Balancing Day Cream and Cleansing Balm, Wheesht Masks also sells a Balance Clay Mask, Spirulina & Lemongrass Clay Mask, Moroccan Clay Detox Mask, Mango Moisture Balm, You’re Looking…Braw Face and Body Butter, and a couple of oils.
+Along with the Balancing Day Cream and Cleansing Balm, Wheesht Masks also sells a Balance Clay Mask, Spirulina & Lemongrass Clay Mask, Moroccan Clay Detox Mask, Mango Moisture Balm, You’re Looking…Braw Face and Body Butter, and a couple of oils, which would be great if you want to create your own at home spa.
 Wheesht Masks is a great sustainable brand to use in your skincare routine.

 £4+ at Wheesht Masks